Dilek Koçak: Sport career

 Koçak was discovered as a track athlete by the physical education teacher and athletics coach Cahit Demir, while she was grazing animals at her village Üzengili intown, karayazı, Erzurum, eastern Turkey, a location situated at 1450 m above mean sea level.
 Demir convinced her father to take her for training at Karayazı town, where he was working.
 At the age of sixteen, she transferred to Fenerbahçe Athletics in Istanbul.

 On 15 May 2022 in Mersin, she broke the 15-year-old Turkish women's U18 record in the 800 m event with a time of 2:06.95.
 Two weeks later, on 29 May in Bursa, she renewed her own record with 2:04.35.

 Koçak participated at the 2022 World Athletics U20 Championships in Cali, Colombia.
 She competed in the semifinal of the 800 m event, and in the final of the 1500 m event.
-She set a new Turkish U18 record in the 1500 m with her time of 4:14.90, which is more than five seconds better than the previous record.
+She set a new Turkish U18 record in the 1500 m with her time of 4:14.90, more than five seconds better than the previous record.

 At the 2023 European Athletics U20 Championships in Jerusalem, Israel, she won the bronze medal in the 800 m event, and became European U20 champion in the 1500 m event.

 She competed in the 800 m event at the 2025 European Athletics Team Championships Second Division in Maribor, Slovenia, and placed sixth with her season's best time of 2:03.29.
 She contributed to her team's record with eleven points.